-6. Grading Periods
+Grading Periods

 Teachers are required to update their grade books every two weeks.
-An official progress report will be available on the parents' RenWeb account every five to seven weeks.
-The regular weekly progress reports serve as a marker of your child's academic progress at that time but will not be seen on the student's official transcripts.
+An official progress report will be available on the parents' FACTS account every five to seven weeks.
+Regular weekly progress reports serve as a marker of your child's academic progress at that time but will not be seen on the student's official transcripts.

 Permanent transcript grades are sent home at the end of each semester.
 The report card will not include a conduct grade but will include attendance information as well as comments from teachers.

-Eligibility for school athletics and other co-curricular activities is determined by each grading period.
+Eligibility for school athletics and other co-curricular activities is determined by each six-week grading period.
 For more information on student eligibility see the Probation and Ineligibility section of this Parent/Student Handbook.

-All courses which have been marked as 'incomplete' must be completed within four weeks of the end of the semester or a grade of 'F' will be entered.
+All courses which have been marked as 'incomplete' on a student's report card must be completed within four weeks of the end of the semester or a grade of 'F' will be entered.

-7. Class Standing
+6. Class Standing